Also available in: French

 A necessary addition: The camping mat

 Even the best sleeping bag will not protect you from the frozen ground without a good camping mat.
-If you place your sleeping bag directly on the ground, the filling will become flatten out and lose its thermal capacities.
+If you place your sleeping bag directly on the ground, the filling will flatten out and lose its thermal capacities.
 Camping mats are rated according to a code.
 For winter camping, we usually choose a code 4 or higher.
 When spring arrives, you can go up to 3.5 or more – but never less – or you risk getting too cold.

 Pro tip: Sleeping bag maintenance